Will the De Minimis Loophole Come for France Next?

 The sneaky way it could affect EU retailers

-Also, you’ll notice that the list of European goods above are made completely in their native lands: One of the big complications with the Chinese de minimis rules is that it applies to where the goods are produced, rather than where they’re shipped from.
-Lots of French retailers manufacture in China — so we might see huge jumps in costs from those brands as well.
+Also, you’ll notice that the list of European goods above are made completely in their native lands: One of the big complications with the de minimis rules going into effect May 2 is that it applies to where the goods are produced, rather than where they’re shipped from.
+Lots of French retailers manufacture in China — so we might see jumps in costs from those brands as well.
 For example: Sézane makes 2/3s of its goods in Europe, but has factories in Asia (including China): “The rest are crafted [outside Europe] around the world, where we work with exceptional expertise: for example, silk and prints from China, and embroidery from India.”

 Does that mean they’ll move that silk and print production out of China?
 Or will they just stop shipping to the U.S.?
 How will other French retailers, with less of a foothold in the U.S., handle this?
-For Sézane, I’d bet on the former.
+For Sézane, I’d bet they’ll first raise prices or look at other facilities in Vietnam, for example.
 For others, certainly the latter.

 Conclusions